syncfusion-content/js-api-docs/api/js/ejSpellCheck.md

 ### getSuggestionWords(errorword)
 {:#methods:getsuggestionwords}

-To get the possible suggestion words to an error word.
+Retrieves the possible suggestion words for the error word passed as an argument.

 <table class="params">
     <thead>